jackrobertscott/big-schema/README.md

   ],
 });

-console.log(isValidComplexUser);  // Should print true if the data is valid
+console.log(isValidComplexUser.ok);  // Should print true if the data is valid console.log(isValidComplexUser.errors) // Should print any errors
 ```

 These are just examples to illustrate complex schema shapes.
 The actual behavior would depend on your implementation of `validateBig`.